BACI-Employment/BACI-Employment.github.io/guide-to-service.md

 			<img class="henry" src="../img/story-06.png"></img>
 			<hr/>
 			<h4 style="text-align:center;">6</h4>
-			<p style="text-align: left;">Henry was back the following week for his appointment with his ES.
-They first created a plan and projected a timeline by using a planning sheet.
+			<p style="text-align: left;">Henry came back the following week for his appointment with his ES.
+They created a plan and a timeline.
 The first step here was to start the <strong>"DSCOVERY PROCESS"</strong> and specifically start the <strong>"PRIMARY DISCOVERY"</strong>.
 The objective of the primary discovery is to be able to identify areas where Henry may require some additional support.
 For example interview skills, computer skills etc. Workshops have been created to provide additional support.</p>
 			<p style="text-align: left; font-style: italic; font-size: 14px;"><a href="/documents/"><strong>Click Here</strong></a> for forms and documents to be completed.</p>
 		</div>